-Designer Brian Patrick Flynn transforms his dark and dingy deck into a happy hangout for the whole family.
+Designer Brian Patrick Flynn updated the outdoor furniture to transform his dark and dingy deck into a happy hangout for the whole family.
 Get the look for yourself — shop the Patio Hues in Oranges and Blues Styleboard.

 The rules of the game were simple.
 We pretended Jerry’s dog Bandit was Cujo, made him chase us by stealing — and subsequently running with — his favorite toys, zigzagged across the yard and inevitably snagged a few splinters by way of busted deck planks.
 Then we jumped into the pool to escape him.
 Worst.
 Game.
 Ever.
 What does this have to do with Hayneedle’s decorating blog and my interior design work?
 Well, hold on; I’m getting to that in the next paragraph.

 After buying a log construction house in the north Georgia mountains, I couldn’t help but think of how much its bottom floor deck reminded me of playing Cujo in Jerry’s backyard.
 Spanning the entire length of the house, the deck is accessible from the lounge area of my bunk room as well as my guest suite.
 And although the shiny, happy spaces just inside are bright and cheery, the deck was a dark and dreadful place where bats that bite dogs like Cujo get together to listen to Marilyn Manson and wear trench coats.
 Local bears, squirrels, and raccoons didn’t even bother messing with it.
 So, as winter finally turned to spring, I whipped the dismal deck into shape just in time to invite friends and family over to enjoy the weather and the view.